 Shaded relief (hillshade) of the 2007 DEM, resampled to 2 cm resolution, over the three sorted circles.
 Black dots indicate the positions of the ground control points used.
 Note the soil cracks on the ridge tops and in the inner domains.

 Section of the 2010 orthophoto (left) and DEM hillshade (right).
 Southwestern part of the northern sorted circle.
-White contour lines indicate 2 cm elevation differences.
+The contour interval is 2 cm (white lines).

 Elevation change 2007-2010 on the northern (top) and middle circle (bottom).
 2-cm contour lines are indicated in black.
 The highest parts of the inner domains coincide well with the largest rates of surface heave in this domain, and the deepest parts with the strongest surface lowering.